-The Barge is situated on Charlemont Street, in the Portobello area of Dublin, just south of the city center.
+The Barge is situated on Charlemont Street, in the Portobello area of Dublin, just south of the city centre.
 Its location along the scenic Grand Canal makes it a picturesque spot to enjoy a drink or relax outdoors.

 One of the main attractions of The Barge is its spacious beer garden, which overlooks the Grand Canal.
-The beer garden provides ample seating, making it an ideal place to enjoy a sunny day with friends, savor a drink, and watch the passing boats.
+The beer garden provides ample seating, making it an ideal place to enjoy a sunny day with friends, savour a drink, and watch the passing boats.

 The Barge offers stunning views of the canal and surrounding greenery, creating a peaceful and laid-back atmosphere.
 The Barge often organizes special events and activities, such as themed parties, outdoor barbecues, and sports screenings, making it a lively and engaging spot to visit.

 The Bleeding Horse dates back to the 17th century, making it one of Dublin's oldest pubs.
 Its name is believed to have originated from a stone relief of a horse outside the pub, which appeared to have blood flowing from its mouth.
 The stone relief is no longer present, but the name and its historical significance remain.

 The pub is located on Camden Street Upper, near the southern end of Dublin's city center.
 Its central location makes it easily accessible for both locals and tourists.
 The Bleeding Horse has retained much of its traditional Irish pub atmosphere.
 The interior features wooden furnishings, cosy nooks, and a charming ambience that harks back to its long history.

 The Bleeding Horse boasts an outdoor beer garden, providing an excellent space for patrons to enjoy their drinks and socialize outdoors, especially on sunny days.